 Consult the following FAQs and answers as you work with Auto-Allocate activities:

 Yes.
-For more information, see Analytics for Target (A4T) support for Auto-Allocate activities in Activity creation.
+For more information, see A4T support for Auto-Allocate and Auto-Target activities.

 No. Only new visitors are automatically allocated.
 Returning visitors continue to see their original experience.
 This protects the validity of the A/B test.